Breathing Permit of Hôr: Controversy surrounding the length of the scroll

 The official position taken by the LDS Church on the papyri is that "Mormon and non-Mormon Egyptologists agree that the characters on the fragments do not match the translation given in the book of Abraham".
 Given this, some Mormon apologists have postulated that the Book of Abraham manuscript was appended to the end of this scroll, and is no longer extant.
 The evidence for this claim is 1840s and 1850s accounts from visitors to Nauvoo who viewed the papyri after they had been separated and framed.

 The current Book of Abraham in English has about 5,506 words, which would correlate to a length of 5.11 meters of papyri.
-As Joseph Smith never completed his translation of the Book of Abraham, the scroll would have been even longer.
+John Taylor wrote in a church newspaper that Joseph Smith stated he would produce more "extracts from the Book of Abraham".

 By taking the length of current fragments, plus estimating how much space would have been taken by the missing section of the Book of Breathing, the size of the scroll has been estimated to be between 150 and 156 cm.

 If a scroll is damaged while rolled up, and the damage seeps to more than one layer, the length of the scroll can also be estimated by measuring the distance between the damaged sections.
 By noting the decreasing distance between damaged sections, the length of the scroll can be extrapolated.
 Using this method, the Horus scroll is corroborated to be around 150 cm.

 While funerary texts were sometimes included at the end of funerary compositions, it would be a unique discovery to find a non-funerary text such as the Book of Abraham appended.
 Egyptologist Marc Coenen stated, "Concluding that a record of Abraham or any other text foreign to Ptolemaic Egyptian funerary and/or liturgical practice was once attached to the Smith papyri is an assertion not based upon widely accepted Egyptological analysis."

 After examining the evidence, Egyptologist Robert Ritner said, "There can be no question of any 'lost' section of the papyrus that contained an ancient text composed by Abraham, since [Joseph Smith] claims and depicts the Ptolemaic vignette as his own addition (Facsimile 1)".